 It sounds lovely – but it was a fine lecture.

 Lord Ebury’s railway Chris Hillier

-This is the postponed Rickmansworth Week lecture from May 2020.
+This was the postponed Rickmansworth Week lecture from May 2020.

-Chris Hillier will recount the story of the short-lived railway opened in the 1860s that ran from Rickmansworth to Watford.
+Chris Hillier told the story of the short-lived railway opened in the 1860s that ran from Rickmansworth to Watford.
 If all had gone to plan Rickmansworth might have had a broad gauge station as well as a standard gauge one.

 The history of Hertfordshire’s Police Andy Wiseman

 Andy Wiseman is a serving Inspector with the Hertfordshire Constabulary and secretary of the Constabulary’s Historical Society – one of very few in the country.
 His talk explores the origins of the force which has policed Hertfordshire since 1841 and charts its key developments up to the present day.

 Featuring photography from the Hertfordshire Constabulary Historical Society’s unique collection, Andy’s talk explored over 175 years of triumph, tragedy and intrigue within the county’s police force.